Helpful Tips for Cleaning with Hydrogen Peroxide

 If your mirrors are blotchy or foggy, use peroxide to clean them.

-Use half water and half peroxide to spray the mirrors and windows, then wipe them with a lint-free cloth.
+Spray the mirrors and windows with half water and half peroxide, then wipe them with a lint-free cloth.

 Medicate Your Plants

 Hydrogen peroxide has a variety of uses for plants.
-It can treat root rot, get rid of bugs and fungus.
+It can treat root rot and kill bugs and fungus.

 Here’s how to use it: Add a spoonful of peroxide per cup of water and spray it onto the plants before you water them.